keboola/connection-docs/storage/tables/index.md

 table will be added to the alias automatically.
 You can prevent this by disabling *Synchronize columns with source table*.

-Aliases with automatically synchronized columns and without filter can be chained.
+Aliases with automatically synchronized columns and without a filter can be chained.

 ## Metadata